Business and Basis of Presentation (Policies)

 Significant Financing Component

-The length of our typical sales agreement is less than 12 months; however, we may sell subscriptions with a
+Our sales agreements are typically less than 12 months; however, we may sell subscriptions with a

 two-yearterm.
 The balance of our long-term contract liabilities represents the unsatisfied performance obligations for subscriptions with a remaining term in excess of one year.
 We review long-term contract liabilities that are expected to be completed in excess of one year to assess whether the contract contains a significant financing component.
-The balance includes subscriptions that will be satisfied at various dates between April 1, 2021 and March 31, 2026.
-The difference between the promised consideration and the cash selling price of the publications is not significant.
-Therefore, we have concluded that subscriptions do not contain a significant financing component under ASC 606.
+The balance includes subscriptions that will be satisfied at various dates between July 1, 2021, and June 30, 2026.
+The difference between the promised consideration and the cash selling price of the publications is not significant and therefore, we concluded that subscriptions do not contain a significant financing component under ASC 606.

 Our self-publishing contracts may exceed a